 Important Information to Know When Applying to VPA

 All graduate international applicants to Syracuse University whose first language is not English must prove they are proficient in the English language.
-The TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) is required of all graduate applicants whose native language is not English.
+The TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or Duolingo is required of all graduate applicants whose native language is not English.

 Use DI code 2823 when requesting your TOEFL scores to be sent to Syracuse University.

 - The recommended minimum TOEFL score required on the internet-based (iBT) test is 90 for all programs except the M.A. in audio arts and the M.F.A. in design, which require a score of 100 on the iBT.

 - The minimum IELTS score is 6.5 for all programs.

 - The minimum Duolingo score is 110 for all programs.

 - A student may be admitted with scores lower than those listed above as determined by the individual departments/school in the College of Visual and Performing Arts.
 Under those circumstances students will be admitted provisionally with the need for developmental English language education.
 Students may satisfy the English language proficiency requirement by attending our English Language Institute (ELI) and completing Level 4 at the institute.
 Find out more information on the ELI website.
 If students are conditionally admitted for English proficiency, it is not mandatory for them to attend the ELI.
 The ELI is an alternative option for students who do not wish to retake the TOEFL or IELTS.